oliverstickel/oliverstickel.github.io/index.md

 ## Projects and funding

 `2019-2022`
-**SMAPS** [- center for smart production systems](https://www.smaps.org/) is a research and infrastructure project focused on innovation through additive fabrication and smart systems for industrial tooling (mainly forming processes).
+**SMAPS** [- the center for smart production systems](https://www.smaps.org/) - is a research and infrastructure project focused on innovation through additive fabrication and smart systems for industrial tooling (mainly forming processes).
 I was part of the proposal team and briefly involved in the ramp-up phase (e.g. procurement).
 *European EFRE-fund (EFRE.NRW), Germany, about 3m€*

 `2017-2020`
-**FAB 101** [was a joint research project](https://fab101.de) of four German universities on Fab Labs and digital fabrication in academic education.
+**FAB 101** [was a joint research project](https://fab101.de) of four German universities on Fab Labs and digital fabrication in academic.
+It focused on cooperation, tools, education and infrastructure.
 I developed the core idea for the project, led the proposal and was overall project manager as well as part of the operative team.
 *Federal Ministry of Education and Research, Germany, about 1.2m€.*

 `2016-2018`